 Is every parent expected to help with schoolwork?

-How do schools know which engagement strategies are working?
+How do schools measure engagement strategy effectiveness?

 Can parent involvement improve not just grades, but emotional resilience?